buiduan07/My-SVM-model/README.md

-# my SVM model
+# My SVM model
+---
-this is my SVM model
+This is my SVM model